Garibaldi biscuit: History

-The Garibaldi biscuit was named after Giuseppe Garibaldi, the famous Italian general, revolutionary and leader of the struggle to unify the Kingdom of Italy, which finally was achieved in 1861.
-Garibaldi made a popular visit to South Shields in England in 1854, legend has it that he sat on two biscuits when meeting Joseph Cowen on this visit.
-However, it is more likely it was first manufactured by the Bermondsey biscuit company Peek Freans in 1861 following the recruitment of Jonathan Carr, one of the great biscuit makers of Carlisle.
-In the United States, the Sunshine Biscuit Company for many years made a popular version of the Garibaldi with raisins which it called "Golden Fruit".
-Sunshine was bought out by the Keebler Company which briefly expanded the line to include versions filled with other fruits.
-The entire Golden Fruit product line was discontinued when the Keebler company became a division of Kellogg's in 2001.
+The Garibaldi biscuit was named after Giuseppe Garibaldi, the Italian general, revolutionary and leader of the struggle to unify the Kingdom of Italy, which was achieved in 1861.
+Garibaldi made a popular visit to South Shields in England in 1854; legend has it that during this visit he sat on two biscuits when meeting Joseph Cowen.
+However, it is more likely the biscuit was first manufactured by the Bermondsey biscuit company Peek Freans in 1861 following the recruitment of Jonathan Carr, one of the great biscuit makers of Carlisle.
+In the US, the Sunshine Biscuit Company for many years made a popular version of the Garibaldi with raisins which it called Golden Fruit.
+Sunshine was bought by the Keebler Company, which briefly expanded the line to include versions filled with other fruits.
+The Golden Fruit product line was discontinued when Keebler became a division of Kellogg's in 2001.

 Varieties covered with plain or milk chocolate have also been marketed in the past, but appear not to have been available for many years.